Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Introduction

 \textbf{Organization of the paper.} Section \ref{sec:MFE} introduces and characterizes matching function equilibrium models with partial assignment.
 Section \ref{sec:MLE} outlines the estimation by maximum likelihood and provides an analytic expression for the gradient of the log-likelihood.
 We also provide the formulas for computing the confidence intervals of the parameter estimates in models with homogeneous matching functions.
-Section \ref{sec:counterfactuals} outlines the Parameter-Free approach for estimating the counterfactual equilibrium for a subclass of matching function equilibrium models.
+Section \ref{sec:counterfactuals} outlines the parameter-free approach for estimating the counterfactual equilibrium for a subclass of matching function equilibrium models.
 Section \ref{sec:application} illustrates our approaches by investigating the impact of the elimination of the Social Security Student Benefit Program in 1982 on the marriage market in the United States.
 Section \ref{sec:con} concludes.
 All proofs of our main results can be found in the Appendix.
 Additional results, numerical experiments, details about the data construction and additional figures are available in the Online Appendix.

-\section{Matching Function Equilibrium Models with partial assignment}
+\section{Matching Function Equilibrium Models with Partial Assignment}

 In this section, we show that many behavioural models in the matching literatures can be characterized by an aggregate matching function and a system of nonlinear equations.
-We focus on situations in which we allow for unassigned agents, and provide a formal definition for this class of matching models, that we label \emph{matching function equilibrium} models with partial assignment.
-The full assignment case (in which unassigned agents are not allowed) is dealt with in \citet{ChenChooGalichonEtAl2020}.
-We then recall the general proof of existence and uniqueness of the equilibrium in these models.
+We focus on situations in which we allow for unassigned agents, and provide a formal definition for this class of matching models, that we label \emph{matching function equilibrium} models with partial assignment.\footnote{ In another paper, \textcite{ChenChooGalichonEtAl2020}, we consider the full assignment case where all agents are matched in equilibrium.}